Olivia Culpo And Her Sisters Are A Triple Shot Of Hotness In Sports Bras And Leggings For New Photo

 Olivia Culpo had fans seeing triple today in a new update on her Instagram page.

 In the photo the former Miss USA and her sisters, Sophia and Aurora, are dressed in very similar activewear outfits as they hang out around a ball pit.
-Aurora, the blond, is rocking a black sports bra and leggings combo.
-Sophia has on the same but hers are white the leggings feature mesh panels.
-Olivia who is positioned in the center of the image has on gray workout wear and her sports bra includes a ruched detail at the front.
+Aurora, the blonde, is rocking a black sports bra and leggings combo.
+Sophia has a similar outfit but hers are white, with the leggings featuring mesh panels.
+Olivia, who is positioned in the center of the image, is sporting gray workout wear, with her sports bra featuring a ruched detail on the front.

-In the caption, Olivia revealed that the photo is meant to promote the launch of P.volve, a new workout method and studio that centers around low impact workouts that tone and strengthen the body.

-Based on the sign in the background, it looks like the Culpo sisters were at P.volve’s new studio in Soho, New York when the photo was taken.
+In the caption, Olivia revealed that the photo is meant to promote the launch of P.volve, a new workout method and studio that centers around low-impact exercises that tone and strengthen the body.
+Based on the sign in the background, it looks like the Culpo sisters were at P.volve’s new studio in Soho, New York, when the photo was taken.

 In the comments, fans seemed overwhelmed by the triple shot of beauty on their screens.